openSUSE/dolly/README.md

    Syntax: hyphennormal
    EG: hyphennormal

-3. After the keyword "server" follows the hostname of the server (or master).
-This is required for the last machine in the ring to be able to send the end-acknowledge back to the server.
-   Syntax: server <master machine>
-   EG: server cluster-master

-4. The following lines contain the interface-names of the client machines.
+3. The following lines contain the interface-names of the client machines.
 The number of machines must match the above number of clients (see 6.).
 You should use the name of the interface on which the machines will receive the data.